 The process of letterpress printing remains essentially unchanged since Johannes Gutenberg “invented” movable metal type circa 1445 (baked clay type had been used in Korea centuries before, and in China even earlier).
 A cast iron press holds individual letters in place, within a frame called a chase; the lead type is inked by hand or by the action of the press; the inked type is then pressed into a sheet of paper.
 You can often feel the three-dimensional impression, which is also visible as a kind of halo surrounding each letter.
 The amount of impression is a matter of personal taste, and is also governed by the kind of paper used and the nature of the type.
 (Elderly or rare type is especially jeopardized by a hard hit; photopolymer plates are not bothered.)

 My 10”x15” Chandler & Price platen press is hand-fed: that is, I place each page to be printed onto the tympan, remove it once it’s printed, place the next, and so on.
 I usually operate the press using the foot treadle, but for very long print runs I use the motor.
 The press is over 100 years old.

-Guidelines for the eighth annual Littoral Press Poetry Prize may be perused on the New(s) & Noteworthy page.
+Results of the eighth annual Littoral Press Poetry Prize will be announced by the end of September.